13 Best Strike Indicators of 2023: Tested and Honest Review

 Pros

-• Goes on easy
+• Goes on easily.

-• Make it any size you want
+• Make it any size you want.

-• Floats pretty good
+• Floats good.

-• Is reusable
+• Is reusable.

-• Comes in a few good colors
+• Comes in a few good colors.

-• Has a glow in the dark color
+• Has a glow-in-the-dark color available.

 Cons

-• Falls off eventually
+• Falls off eventually.

-Round Indicators: Good For Bite Detection But That’s All
+5. Round Indicators: Good For Bite Detection But That’s All

 Round fly fishing Indicators

-There is a lot to like about these indicators which is why they are so popular.
+There is a lot to like about these indicators, which is why they are so popular.

 They do float high, they can cast pretty well, they are easy to put on and take off, they work well with split shot, and are decent if you are constantly adjusting, and they do detect a strike well, so why don’t I think they are the best indicator?

-Simple, this type of indicator won’t help you control your speed very well, and they don’t work well for detecting the bottom or to tell you that you are dragging your fly, and they are definitely not good for determining your angles or help you determine where your fly is.
+Simple, this type of indicator won’t help you control your speed very well, and they don’t work well for detecting the bottom or to tell you that you are dragging your fly, and they are definitely not good for determining your angles or helping you determine where your fly is.

 The only time I will use a round indicator is if I’m fishing very shallow and fast water or water that’s so slow it’s almost still.